 Living with mental illness presents daily challenges.
-Loneliness and isolation are common struggles among people with mental health conditions as are stress, anxiety, and low self-esteem.
+Loneliness and isolation are everyday struggles among people with mental health conditions, as are stress, anxiety, and low self-esteem.

 While they’re no substitute for professional mental health treatment like the services offered through BetterHelp.com, dogs can improve daily life for people with mental illness.

 Hanging out with your dog can provide the same benefits as hanging out with a friend, according to Scientific American.
 Like chatting with a good friend, interacting with dogs increases levels of neurotransmitters such as oxytocin and dopamine that promote positive emotions and bonding.

 That’s great for people with mental illnesses that make socializing with peers difficult because loneliness is a problem with serious health consequences.
 Chronically lonely people have higher blood pressure, weaker immune systems, worse sleep, and higher levels of inflammation than their socially connected peers.
 By finding companionship in four-legged friends, people with mental illness can reduce feelings of loneliness and the associated health impacts.

 Spending time with a dog is one of the simplest ways to reduce stress.
 Studies show that after interacting with a dog, people report feeling happier and less stressed than before.
 That’s big news for mental health because stress is a significant contributor to mood disorders, including depression and anxiety.

 Dogs encourage physical activity